Is Cerebral Palsy Caused by a Birth Injury?

 Understanding Cerebral Palsy

-cerebral palsy and birth injuriesIn order to understand a potential medical or birth injury , let’s break down the basics of cerebral palsy.
+cerebral palsy and birth injuriesIn order to understand a potential or birth injury , let’s break down the basics of cerebral palsy.
 There are four main types of cerebral palsy: spastic, dyskinetic, ataxic, and mixed

 • Spastic cerebral palsy is characterized by stiff muscles and exaggerated reflexes